vinayrajput0005/vinayrajput0005/README.md

-# 👋 Hi, I'm Vinay Rajput,PhD!
+# 👋 Hi, I'm Vinay Rajput, PhD!
 **Learning from the data | Innovating with bioinformatics**

 👨‍🔬 Bioinformatics Scientist